Sterno: Abuse

 Sterno contains methyl alcohol, which makes it poisonous.
 Moreover, the methanol can cause permanent blindness by destruction of the retina optic nerves.
 In spite of this there are many instances of people ingesting Sterno in lieu of ethanol (ethyl alcohol).
 Bluesman Tommy Johnson alludes to the practice in his song "Canned Heat Blues" recorded in 1928.
 (The blues band Canned Heat derived their name from the song.)

 The practice is said to have become popular during Prohibition and the Great Depression, in hobo camps, or "jungles", when the Sterno would be squeezed through cheesecloth or a sock and the resulting liquid mixed with fruit juice to make "jungle juice", "sock wine", "squeeze", or "smoke".

 The 1956 American documentary On the Bowery includes footage of three homeless men straining Sterno cooking fuel to make "squeeze" and then drinking the alcohol.

 In an article for the Journal of the American Medical Association in 1961, Capt.
 James H. Shinaberger, MC, writes about a study of three people who had suffered methanol poisoning as a result of drinking Sterno.
 One of the patients "had been drinking Sterno for about a week and had been in the city prison for 48 hours when severe abdominal pain and vomiting occurred".
 According to one observer, the consumption of Sterno "results in a physiological and neurotic degeneracy which is as disastrous as narcotic addiction. ...
 Individuals habituated to 'smoke' ordinarily do not return to the comparatively mild effects of whiskey or beer."
-One substitute uses in the absence of Sterno was kerosene mixed with milk, then boiled, skimmed and cooled before consumption.
+One substitute used in the absence of Sterno was kerosene mixed with milk, then boiled, skimmed and cooled before consumption.

-In December 1963, a rash of 31 deaths in Philadelphia's homeless population was traced to a local store that knowingly sold Sterno to people for them to consume and get drunk.
+In December 1963, 31 deaths in Philadelphia's homeless population were traced to a local store that knowingly sold Sterno to people for them to consume and get drunk.
+The Sterno involved in this case was a new type of industrial Sterno which contained 54% methanol, compared to approximately 3.75% in older types.

+Orson Welles once threw flaming Sterno Cans at John Houseman which he would later describe on The Dick Cavett Show with both humour and regret.